fbradyirl/fbradyirl_archive.github.io/_posts/2017-02-27-use-your-raspberry-pi-as-a-home-automation-hub.md

 ### Installation
 Installing Home Assistant is as easy as [a few commands][4].
 The team has even built a custom Raspberry Pi OS called Hassbian, which is Raspbian with Home Assistant pre-bundled.

+### Configuration & Automations
+When you get it installed, you will want to configure it.
+It has a handy discovery mechanism, which takes a couple of minutes to auto-discover supported devices in your LAN.
+You will be surprised how many devices it will find.
+For example, last week, it detected my Apple TVs, with zero config from me!

+In the rest of this article, I will run through some examples of my configuration and automations around the devices.

 [1]: http://home-assistant.io